sebicas/kohana-cli-reloaded/README.md

 To use the **Kohana CLI Reloaded** Model, just:

 1. Download and extract the code from [Github](https://sebicas@github.com/sebicas/kohana-cli-reloaded.git).
+2. Configure Paths in ./kohana file
+3. Give executing permissions to ./kohana file ( chmod +x ./kohana )
-2. Place the module into your Kohana instances modules folder.
+3. Place the module into your Kohana instances modules folder.
-3. Enable the module within the application bootstrap within the section entitled `modules`.
+4. Enable the module within the application bootstrap within the section entitled `modules`.

+Optionally: You could add your ./kohana file to your adding it to your .bashrc

+    # Add Kohana CLI Reloaded
+    export PATH=/home/redremax/modules/kohana-cli-reloaded/:$PATH

+Configure Paths:

+    // Define Application & System Paths
+    define('INDEX', '../../public_html/index.php');
+    define('PHP_BIN', '/usr/bin/php');

+Define your paths to your index.php file and executable php.

-Go to `application/bootstrap.php`, look for `Kohana::modules()` and add:
+Then go to `application/bootstrap.php`, look for `Kohana::modules()` and add:

     'kohana-cli-reloaded' => MODPATH.'kohana-cli-reloaded', // Kohana CLI Reloaded